Course Description

 The emphasis in this course is on self-directed learning and critical thinking; the process of science will be stressed more than the content of the discipline.
 All students should be able to use the library resources by the end of the course.
 In addition, students will need to become proficient at interpreting data from original papers, writing analyses of data and designing simple experiments.

-Tutorials begin the first week of classes, so be sure to attend your first tutorial since the PBL groups will be formed in the first tutorial.
-After ACORN closes for tutorial enrolment, all tutorial requests or changes must be made through the CSB349 office (csb349.csb@utoronto.ca) from September 14th to September 17th.
+Tutorials begin the first week of classes, and are a mandatory competent of the course, so be sure to attend your first tutorial since the PBL groups will be formed in the first tutorial.
+After ACORN closes for tutorial enrolment, the CSB349 office (csb349.csb@utoronto.ca) from September 13th to September 16th to enroll in a tutorial section.
+Tutorial section switch request must be made on the specific Discussion Board on Quercus, and only those with academic conflicts will be accommodated.
+Please see Quercus for details when the course page becomes available.

 Prerequisite